Hungry-Dolphin/Stock-Drop-Recovery-Predictor/README.md

-# Work in progress for now

-# TODO
-use a container registry

 # Idea
 Everybody tells you to buy the dip, but is this actually true?

 The goal of this project is to try and predict if a stock will return to its previous value within a month after a sudden drop in price.

 I know that by nature this plan is flawed and will have no actual succes.
-I just use it to learn some new skills:
+I just use it to learn some new skills.

+Front end is Flask, back end is Postgress.
+I'm using microk8s to host it on my home server with argoCD as CD tooling.

 # Random forest model
 ![First_model](./readme/first-model.png "First model")